bitmark-inc/feralfile-device/components/feral-watchdog/README.md

 ## DISK

-If disk usage > 90% (or even > 95%), trigger cleanup /tmp/ and pacman cache.
+If disk usage > 90% (or even > 95%), trigger cleanup pacman cache.
 After cleanup, freeze the disk checking for 10s.
 After 10s from the cleanup.

 - If disk usage > 95%: reboot.